ArduPilot/ardupilot_wiki/common/source/docs/common-wiki_editing_guide.rst

 Our general advice for images is:

-- Keep images as small as possible and store them in the **/images** directory.
+- Keep images as small as possible.

   .. tip::

       Images are stored on Github, so we need to keep the overall size low.
 Crop images to the relevant information and reduce image quality where possible.

+- Images in common pages or useful across wikis should be in the root **/images** directory.
+- Images specific to the wiki can be stored in its **/images** sub directory.

 - Use captions ("figure directive") where possible
 - Link to the image if it is larger than can be displayed on the page.